Murph25/Project-_1/README.md

  ## Testing
  ---
- I thank I have fixed any bugs that i am aware of so far, mainly through trial and error.
+ I thank I have fixed any bugs that I am aware of so far, mainly through trial and error.
+ All links are working and the form takes the appropriate inputs.
+ I have tested the website on chrome, firefox and edge browsers and appear to all work appropriately.

  ## Validator Testing
  ---
     -HTML
         -No errors were found in testing.

-    CSS
+    -CSS
         -No errors were found in testing.

+    -Lighthouse
+        -Accessibility score of 100.
+        -Performance score of 93.

+ ## Technologies

+  - HTML was used to develop structure of the site

+  - CSS was used to style the site.

+  - Font Awesome was used for icons

+  - Convertio/tinypng - was used to convert images to smaller sizes

+  - Favicon was used to create tab logo

+  - Balsamiq was used to design the site layout

+ ## Deployment
+---
+    -Website deployed on Github and written on Gitpod.
+        - In Git hub Repository go to settings
+        - Navigate to 'pages' and select 'main' from 'branch' dropdown menu.
--
+        - Click save.
+        - After a few minutes the link will be available -Here is the live link : https://murph25.github.io/Project_1/

+ ---
+ ## Credits
+    - Youtube channel Kevin powell - for various supports in understanding ideas and concepts
+    - W3C - for understanding concepts and problem solving
+    - Wikipedia - Content on meditation for the website
+    - pexels.com - for free images
+    - typ.io - for selecting fonts to use
+    - Canva - to create logo
+    - colormind.io - for selecting colours